vanilla/docs/content/help/addons/tagging/index.md

 ## Overview

 Tagging is a feature that allows users to add keywords to discussions.
-For public communities, tags help label specific content for improved SEO.
+For public communities, tags help label specific content for improved findability.
 When used with [advanced search](http://docs.vanillaforums.com/help/addons/advanced-search/), they help isolate content by a relevant topic and improve results.
 Tagging also has a theme module, which can serve as site navigation.

 ## Enabling Tagging